Chart Color Schemes

 Manjimup ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Manjimup's cultural diversity was found to be below average, with 89.5% of its population being Australian citizens, born in Australia (85.6%), and speaking English only at home (93.1%).
-Christianity is the predominant religion, comprising 41.8% of Manjimup's population.
-Notably, Islam is overrepresented compared to the rest of WA, with 1.6% versus 0.6%.
+Manjimup was found to have below average cultural diversity, with 89.5% of its population being Australian citizens, born in Australia (85.6%), and speaking English only at home (93.1%).
+The predominant religion in Manjimup is Christianity, comprising 41.8% of the population.
+Notably, Islam is overrepresented compared to the rest of WA, with 1.6% of Manjimup's population identifying as Muslim, compared to 0.6%.

 Frequently Asked Questions - Diversity